bugalo/ZFS-QAT-gentoo/README.md

 # ZFS-QAT-gentoo
-This is an experimental overlay to add Intel QuickAssist support to ZFS in gentoo.
+This is an experimental repo to add Intel QuickAssist support to ZFS in gentoo.
 Work in progress.

 # Regarding QAT driver install
 Config options of the Linux Kernel: